GeoSn0w/geosn0w.github.io/_posts/2018-12-2-Debugging-macOS-Kernel-For-Fun.md

 The difference is that <code class="high">fwkdp=0x8000</code> tells <code class="high">IOFireWireFamily.kext::AppleFWOHCI_KDP</code> to use the non-built-in firewire <-> thunderbolt adapter for the debugging session.

-This is pretty much it, the debugee is ready to be debuged after a reboot, but let me explain you a bit what the boot arguments do.
+This is pretty much it, the debuggee is ready to be debugged after a reboot, but let me explain you a bit what the boot arguments do.
 <ul>
   <li><code class="high">debug=0x8146</code> -> This enables the debugging and allows us to press the Power button to trigger a <code class="high">NMI</code> This stands for <code class="high">Non-Maskable Interrupt</code> and it is used to allow the debugger to connect.</li>
   <li><code class="high">kdp_match_name=firewire</code> -> This allows us to debug via <code class="high">FireWireKDP</code>.</li>